Providing grants to carbon capture, utilization, and storage (CCUS) programs of high impact

 Partnering with industry to raise awareness, understanding, and acceptance of CCS

-CCS plays an essential role in decarbonizing industries such as cement, steel, and fertilizer production, in which options are limited.
-These same industries have scant knowledge/expertise in capturing, transporting or storing CO2 or integrating CCS into their business.
-The Foundation will support the efforts of the global CCS community to partner with various industry associations to raise the level of awareness, understanding and acceptance of the role that CCS plays in their members’ businesses through a series of workshops and targeted engagements.
+CCUS plays an essential role in decarbonizing industries such as cement, steel, and fertilizer production, in which options are limited.
+These same industries have scant knowledge/expertise in capturing, transporting or storing CO2 or integrating CCUS into their business.
+The Foundation will support the efforts of the global CCUS community to partner with various industry associations to raise the level of awareness, understanding and acceptance of the role that CCUS plays in their members’ businesses through a series of workshops and targeted engagements.
 A program of work that includes industry associations in key geographies around the world will be further developed, leveraging the capabilities of the Global CCS Institute and relevant regional partners.

 Utilizing SOEs as leaders to advance CCS deployment